 - Are your parents divorced or separated?
 The parent with whom you live with the most is your custodial parent, and they’ll fill out the FAFSA.
 If this parent has remarried, your stepparent will also fill out the FAFSA.
 If you live with your parents equally, the parent providing more financial support will fill out the FAFSA.
 If your parents' support is equal, the parent with the higher income will fill it out.

 - Is one of your parents deceased?
 Your surviving parent will fill out the FAFSA.
 If they’ve remarried, your stepparent will also fill out the FAFSA.

 Nowhere on the FAFSA should a foster parent, legal guardian, grandparent, noncustodial parent, or other relative you live with supply information.
 If any of these circumstances apply to you, you should file the FAFSA independently.

 6. Keep track of deadlines

-Every college has a different set of deadlines based on priority, merit, early decisions etc. BigFuture by the College Board helps families sort through these deadlines with detailed college profiles and a free, customized action plan.
-And, should you have specific questions about specific colleges or universities, don’t be afraid to call the college’s financial aid office and ask questions.
+Every college has a different set of deadlines based on priority, merit, early decisions, etc. BigFuture by the College Board helps families sort through these deadlines with detailed college profiles and a free, customized action plan.
+Should you have specific questions about specific colleges or universities, don’t be afraid to call the college’s financial aid office and ask questions.

 It’s time.
 Go after your piece of the more than $185 billion in financial aid to help make college possible.
 Chances are it will lead to an investment that provides returns for the rest of your life.